A real terrain dossier · ~0.9 ha · Tarifa, Cádiz

 How steep, and how buildable

 Steepness across the parcel.
-Almost all of it sits gentle enough to build and cultivate — which is why buildability reads 96 and the largest flat pad covers 5,356 m² at just 3% approach grade.
+Almost all of it sits gentle enough to build and cultivate: which is why Terrain & Building reads 71 and the largest buildable pad covers 4,248 m², reached from the boundary at just a 1.6% approach grade.

 Slope-steepness map of the Tarifa coast parcel